 Frequently Asked Instructor Questions

-- JWCC Community Education offers useful, enriching, and fun noncredit courses designed for learners of all ages.
-Our classes are short in length, affordable and offered at convenient times, including evenings and weekends.
+- JWCC Community Based Outreach offers useful, enriching, and fun noncredit courses designed for personal and professional development.
+Open to learners of all ages, classes are short in length, affordable and offered at convenient times, including evenings, and weekends.

 - What does noncredit mean?